|Status||How it began||How to help||Contact us|

 And there's a campaign in Seven Sisters that makes ours seem small fry!

-9th August 2017: we've workshops on how to write and send your objections to the plans to the council, but you've missed them.
-You're still welcome to contact us to ask for help.
-2500 flyers distributed.
-The deadline for objections is now 4th September.
+9th August 2017: we held workshops on how to write and send your objections to the plans to the council.

 5th August 2017: We've raised £1600 to help pay for all that printing, etc.